 Recovery from service breaks

-Stressing the recovery to the limit with for example a timed scenario of repeating line breaks will definitely expose any weaknesses, or in the best case, confirm that the recovery processes run smoothly.
+Stressing the recovery to the limit will let you find the limits of those recovery capabilities.
+For example, you can create a recurring line break scenario, that will surely expose any weaknesses, or in the best case, confirm that the recovery processes run smoothly.